3BioCompBio/SpikeProSARS-CoV-2/README.md

 ## Usage of SpikePro

 SpikePro algorithm predicts the fitness of a SARS-CoV-2 strain from the sequence of its spike protein.
 Given the target sequence in fasta format, the algorithm aligns it to the reference SARS-CoV-2 spike protein (Uniprot P0DTC2), list all mutations with respect to the reference and compute the fitness for each mutations as well as for the overal viral strain.
-You can find more details on the preprint (Pucci and Rooman, [Prediction and evolution of the molecular fitness of SARS-CoV-2 variants: Introducing SpikePro](https://www.biorxiv.org/content/10.1101/2021.04.11.439322v1), submitted).
+You can find more details on our preprint (Pucci and Rooman, [Prediction and evolution of the molecular fitness of SARS-CoV-2 variants: Introducing SpikePro](https://www.biorxiv.org/content/10.1101/2021.04.11.439322v1), submitted).

 To compile the c++ program type this command: